-Ongoing projects are investigating the interplay of nutritional condition and environmental stressors on native and non-native species of oysters (Ostrea lurida and Crassostreagigas, respectively).
-I will combine measurements of environmental parameters including temperature, salinity, dissolved oxygen and pH (Ch.
-3 of dissertation) with morphological and physiological (fatty acid composition) analyses of oyster performance.
+Ongoing projects are investigating the interplay of nutritional condition and environmental stressors on native and non-native species of oysters (Ostrea lurida and Crassostrea gigas, respectively).
+I will combine measurements of environmental parameters including temperature, salinity, dissolved oxygen and pH (Horwith and Lowe, in prep) with morphological and physiological (fatty acid composition) analyses of oyster performance.
 Stay tuned for updates!

 See the collaborations page for other ongoing projects!